airnub/speckit-internal/README.md

 ### Manual QA: Ad-hoc GitHub template prompts

 1. Remove any previous sandbox directory (for example `rm -rf /tmp/spec-template-test`).
-2. Run `pnpm --filter @speckit/cli dev -- template use https://github.com/airnub/next-supabase-speckit-template /tmp/spec-template-test`.
+2. Run `pnpm --filter @speckit/cli dev -- speckit template use https://github.com/airnub/next-supabase-speckit-template /tmp/spec-template-test` (alias: replace `speckit` with `spec` if needed).
 3. Confirm the CLI prompts for `REPO_NAME`, `APP_TITLE`, and the other keys defined in the template's `template.vars.json` file.
 4. Inspect files such as `/tmp/spec-template-test/docs/specs/templates/base.md` to verify placeholders like `{{REPO_NAME}}` were replaced with the entered values.